curityio/mcp-authorization-secured-api/README.md

 ## Backend Components

 The backend includes a utility MCP server that provides an API entry point for AI agents that use MCP clients.\
-The Curity Identity Server uses OAuth standards to implement the main security and restrict API access.
+The Curity Identity Server uses OAuth standards to authenticate users and issue access tokens to AI agents.

 | Component | URL |
 | --------- | --- |